 Patches fix known issues in a main version, without affecting other software such as add-ons, or settings.
 It is usually smaller and faster to install than the original.

-The 1.6.2 patch, which is included in the ver 1.7.6, fixes a known issue that could stop new photos from being downloaded, requiring a MedImage Server restart.
+The 1.6.2 patch, which is included also, fixes a known issue that could stop new photos from being downloaded, requiring a MedImage Server restart.
 The problem, while relatively rare, may occur at random, after months or even years of successful operation.
 You can fix the issue:

 - Temporarily, after it has happened, by restarting the ‘MedImage’ Windows service, or